edgexfoundry/edgex-docs/docs_src/microservices/application/AppServiceConfigurable.md

 - `ContinueOnSendError` - For chained multi destination exports, if true continues after send error so next export function executes.
 - `ReturnInputData` - For chained multi destination exports if true, passes the input data to next export function.
 - `HeaderName` - (Optional) Name of the header key to add to the HTTP header
-- `SecretPath` - (Optional) Path in the secret in the `Secret Store` where to header value is stored.
+- `SecretPath` - (Optional) Path of the secret in the `Secret Store` where the header value is stored.
 - `SecretName` - (Optional) Name of the secret for the header value in the `Secret Store`.

 !!! example